 - 1. CDOT may consider other Multimodal mitigation options. - 2.
-Improvements are based on right-of-way availability. - 3.
-Any physical improvements for bicycle or transit modes required by the UDO may be used for MA mitigation points. - 4.
+Any physical improvements for bicycle or transit modes required by the UDO may be used for MA mitigation points.
+This provision does not apply to pedestrian improvements required by the UDO.
+Although shared with pedestrians, Streets Mapidentified SUPs will be considered bicycle facilities. - 3.
 Mitigation points earned through multimodal improvements may also qualify for UDO Bonus Points (UDO Table 16-1: Bonus Menu), if improvements are above the required CTR tier/points.